 You can inquire from your health insurance company about your specific benefits and what you have to do to claim your free breast pump.

-There are several highly-rated breast pumps to choose from, but let’s put the spotlight on two of the most popular brands, Medela and Spectra, and see what makes them so special.
+There are several highly-rated breast pumps to choose from when you start pumping, but let’s put the spotlight on two of the most popular brands, Medela or Spectra, and see what makes them so special.

 One of the most popular and trusted breast pump manufacturers, Medela incorporates its unique technology through the evolution of its several models.